Best CRM for Customer Service: 15 Tools Compared (2026)

 4. Freshworks CRM (Freshsales + Freshdesk)

 Freshworks offers Freshsales for CRM and Freshdesk for customer support, and the two products integrate closely.
-The Freshworks Customer Service Suite bundles both capabilities together, giving agents a single view of customer data alongside support tickets.
-The AI engine, Freddy, helps with lead scoring, ticket prioritization, and suggested responses.
+The Freshworks Customer Service Suite bundles both into one package, giving agents a single view of customer data alongside support tickets.
+The AI engine, Freddy, helps with lead scoring, ticket prioritisation, and suggested responses.

 Key Features: